michael-milette/moodle-filter_filtercodes/README.md

 # Basic Overview

 FilterCodes filter for Moodle enables content creators to easily customize and personalize Moodle sites and course content using over 135 plain text tags that can be used **almost** anywhere in Moodle.
+Support may also vary depending on the theme used.

 In addition, it also enables you to: